 Coastal urban ecology studies that met selection criteria included a total of 237 articles from 51 countries, involving 137 different coastal cities.
 Most of the research was carried out in three countries: USA presenting 38 articles published, which included 20 different cities, China with 20 articles from 10 different cities, and Australia also with 20 articles, including 10 different cities (Fig. 2).
 The timeline of publications shows that urban ecology in coasts appeared for the first time with Barcelona in 1979, however, it was not until 1995 that another study related to the field was published with Punda-Polić et al. 1995.
 Between 1995 and 2005, the number of publications was below five articles per year (Fig. 3).
 After 2005 more articles can be found, particularly in years 2016, 2018, and 2019, which showed more than 20 publications per year.
 According to the type of publication found at the Web of Science database, publications are mostly journal articles with 84.97% of the total, proceedings papers represented 9.7% (e.g. Kulkova et al. 2011, Giovene di Girasole 2014, Fu et al. 2018), indexed book chapters 2.11% (e.g. Race et al. 2010, Wong 2011, Juchimiuk & Januszkiewicz 2019), and reviews 2.11% (e.g. Garden et al. 2006, Cohen et al. 2013, Branoff 2017).

 General aspects and tendencies since 1995 are shown in Figure 3.
-The main disciplinary focus of research has consistently come from ecology with an average representation of 48.79% of studies for the whole study periode.g.
-Kaniewski et al. 2013, Heery et al. 2018, Ge et al. 2019).
-Social-ecological studies came second with 24.47%Rutty & Scott 2015, Burger et al. 2017, Krien & Guillou 2018).

-Research in this discipline has remained relatively constant during the years (an average 2.2 publications per year between 2005 and 2009, a 4.4 between 2010 and 2014, and a 3.8 between 2015 and 2019; Fig 3a).
-Ecological studies focus on urban impacts (Bertocci et al. 2017, Bugnot et al. 2019) and ecological conditions in urban areas (Heery et al. 2018, Greenwell 2019) while social-ecological studies include dimensions such as human perceptions of urban conditions (Groosman 2008, Ye et al. 2010, Lopes et al. 2011).
+The main disciplinary focus of research has consistently come from ecology with an average representation of 48.79% of studies for the whole study period.
+The most cited articles in this area have focus on urban impacts.
+For example, Castro et al. 1999 tested aerosol samples from urban, rural and coastal areas in Europe.
+They found a clear seasonal dependence at both rural and urban environments; Ip et al. 2007 collected surface sediments and sediment cores in an estuary and its surrounding coastal area.
+They found two hotspots of trace metal contamination at the mixed zone between freshwater and marine waters, which could be attributed to the deposition of the dissolved and particulate trace metals in the water column; and Stathopoulou & Cartalis 2007 used Landsat 7 satellite images in the thermal infrared to examine the thermal urban environment and urban heat island (SUHI) phenomenon in mayor urban areas in Greece .
+Social-ecological studies came second with 24.47%, where research has remained relatively constant during the years (an average 2.2 publications per year between 2005 and 2009, a 4.4 between 2010 and 2014, and a 3.8 between 2015 and 2019; Fig 3a).
+In this area, the most cited articles applied the Physiologically Equivalent Temperature (PET) index to thermal comfort studies: Johansson & Emmanuel 2006 with a discussion of the influence of street-canyon geometry on outdoor thermal in a coastal city (and they provide suggestions of how to improve the outdoor comfort in a coastal city); and Cohen et al. 2013 with perceptions of human thermal sensation in the Mediterranean climate using subjective thermal sensation questionnaires.
+And environmental policies and planning studies, where its most cited articles have focus in develop guidelines for planning in order to contribute to the sustainability of the urban environment (Semadeni-Davies et al 2008 assessed the potential impact of climate change on water systems as an essential part of hydrological research; and Alcoforado et al. 2009 identified climatic needs in a coastal city with Mediterranean climate and discussed some of the problems that arise when applying climatic knowledge to urban planning).